Magneosolutions/vibeflow/memory-bank/progress.md

     *   Consider any minor UI tweaks for clarity or improved user flow based on current features.

 ### Known Issues & Blockers
 *   **TypeScript Error in `populateApiData.ts`:** Persistent TS2345 error blocks populating the `apis` collection.
+(Note: This was resolved locally before the successful build and deployment, but keeping the note until script is run successfully).

 ### Overall Project Health
-*   **Green:** Core VibeFlow functionality is implemented.
-The backend is prepared for deployment by the user.
-Once the backend is deployed and its URL is provided, the frontend configuration can be updated to complete the end-to-end setup.
-The main remaining tasks involve resolving the API data population script error and expanding curated content.
+*   **Excellent (Green):** VibeFlow is now fully deployed and operational on Google Cloud Run.
+The frontend and backend are communicating successfully.
+Core functionality is in place.
+The primary next steps involve expanding the curated content (APIs, datasets) and resolving any remaining issues with data population scripts.